-5 Furniture Brands from Spain You Should Know About: BD Design: 50 years of Iconic Design
+5 Furniture Brands from Spain You Should Know: BD Design: 50 years of Iconic Design

 Barcelona Design (B.D) was founded in 1972 by a group of young architects and designers from Barcelona.
 Pep Bonet, Cristian Cirici, Lluís Clotet, Oscar Tusquets, and Mireia Riera, with the initial support of Oriol Regàs, sought total creative freedom in producing and marketing furniture and other objects for their projects, a novel business model at the time for companies in the sector.

 The back story is interesting.
 BD was born at night, between drinks, on tables next to the dance floor of a famous disco in Barcelona that was a refuge for counterculture during the last years of Franco’s rule.
 The place was called Bocaccio.
 Writers and artists of music, film, photography, and life met there; a group of intellectuals collectively known as the Gauche Divine.
 Among them were architects Pep Bonet, Cristian Cirici, Lluís Clotet, Oscar Tusquets, and interior designer Mireia Riera, who worked together under the name of Studio PER.
 Design in Spain had yet to be uncorked in 1972.
 Oriol Regás, the organiser of the events, provided the music.
 Encouraged by their success, he created a record label called Boccacio Records and Bocaccio Films, a film production company.

 Since those heady times, the firm has used the skills of designers, artisans, and industrialists to create classic, iconic, and irreverent pieces, sold in more than 60 countries and the best design stores and art galleries.
 With roots in the architectural world and the contract sector, the studio caters to the needs of the most avant-garde interior design and architecture studios for projects that have included offices, hotels, restaurants, and public spaces.